neilg63/substring-replace/README.md

 This crate adds developer-friendly substring methods to easily manipulate string slices in Rust with character indices compatibile with multibyte characters in a similar way to *substring()* methods in Javascript, Java or C# or *substr()* in C++ and PHP.

-This crate's core **substring** method has the same signature and functionality as the simpler [substring](https://crates.io/crates/substring) crate, but adds many supplementary methods, such as ```substring_replace``` and others detailed below, avoids the need for unsafe blocks and fails gracefully if start and end indices are out of range.
+This crate's core **substring** method has the same signature and functionality as the simpler [substring](https://crates.io/crates/substring) crate, but adds many supplementary methods, such as ```substring_replace```, avoids the need for unsafe blocks and fails gracefully if the start or end index is out of range.
 However, the two crates should not be added to the same project.
 If you only need the core **substring** method and already use the other well-supported crate, do not install this crate.
 On the other hand, if you need some of extra features available from this crate, uninstall the other crate before installing this one and replace ```use substring::*;``` with ```use substring_replace::*;```.

-Regular Rust prefers *string slices* to manipulate strings by byte index ranges.
+Regular Rust prefers *slices* to manipulate strings by byte index ranges.
 However, it panics when byte indices are out of range or fall between character boundaries.
 Character indices are more intuitive and compatible with the popular [Regex](https://crates.io/crates/regex) crate.

 ### substring